-Dr. Calderon will be joining The Orthopedic Clinic Association (TOCA) on June 1, 2018 and specializes in joint replacement surgery.
+Dr. Calderon joined the Orthopedic Clinic Association (TOCA) on June 1, 2018 and specializes in joint replacement surgery.
 He has extensive experience in military and civilian practices across the country.
 He earned his biology degree at the United States Air Force Academy in 1994, then matriculated at the University of Great Falls in Montana for his medical school prerequisite courses.
 He earned his medical degree from Robert Wood Johnson Medical School in Piscataway, New Jersey, completed his orthopedic surgery residency at the University of Arizona in Tucson in 2008 and completed a fellowship in adult reconstruction at Duke University in Durham, North Carolina, in July 2014.
 At Malcolm Grow Medical Center on Andrews Air Force Base in Maryland, he was an orthopedic staff surgeon and then chief of the Orthopaedic Surgery Department.
 In September 2011 he deployed to Afghanistan where he was an orthopedic surgeon with the 966 Forward Surgical Team.

 In his free time, Dr. Calderon enjoys spending time with his family, bow hunting, traveling, golfing, learning foreign languages and pursuing physical fitness.